-Option (3) The employee may identify and prioritize up to three (3) classifications in lower salary ranges for which he/she is qualified within the Agency and same geographic area.
+Option (3) The employee may identify and prioritize up to three (3) classifications in lower salary ranges for which they are qualified within the Agency and same geographic area.
 The employee may demote to the lowest seniority position in one of the identified classifications considered in the order listed by the employee, pursuant to this Section.
-Employees who elect to demote shall be placed on any geographic area layoff list of his/her choice within the Agency for the classification from which he/she demoted.
+Employees who elect to demote shall be placed on any geographic area layoff list of their choice within the Agency for the classification from which they were demoted.